dafny-lang/dafny/docs/OnlineTutorial/guide.md

 }
 ```

-One caveat of functions is that not only can they appear in
+One benefit of functions is that not only can they appear in
-annotations, they can only appear in annotations.
+annotations, they can also be used in real code.
 One cannot write:

 <!-- %no-check -->
 ```dafny
   var v := abs(3);
 ```

-as this is not an annotation.

 Functions are normally used for specifications, but their functional syntax is sometimes also desirable to write application code.
 However, doing so naively results in the body of a function be available for every caller, which can cause the verifier to time out or get extremely slow.
 A solution for that is to add the modifier `ghost` to the function declaration like `ghost function f()`.
-Therefore, the function can only be used for specifictaion and not be called from real code.
+Now the function can only be used for specifictaion and not be called from real code.

 > Note: Pre v4.0, a function was ghost by default, and could not be called from non-ghost code.
 From v4.0 on, a function is non-ghost by default.